 Notice of maternity leave

-Employees must inform you of the expected date of birth and when they want their maternity leave to start.
-They must provide this information no less than 11 weeks before the due date.
+Employees must inform their employer of the expected date of birth and when they want their maternity leave to start.
+They must provide this information no less than 15 weeks before the due date.

 To receive Statutory Maternity Pay, employees must provide notice at least 28 days before the commencement of their leave.